samufacanha2/mini-poker-rust/README.md

-#How to run the code
+# How to run the code

-## if tou have rust installed
+## if you have rust installed

 ```bash
 cargo run